Hi from Salt Lake City

 I count my blessings of the great men I’ve had the honor of calling my mentors, the men who have caused me to rethink my life and start in a new direction.
 My life has been many times blessed.

-As a teen, it was Robert Wilson, the visionary theater director who changed my world from suburban New Jersey to encompassing the glove.
+As a teen, it was Robert Wilson, the visionary theater director who changed my world from suburban New Jersey to encompassing the globe.
 In my twenties to now, it was the Nyingma lamas, Dilgo Khentse Rinpoche and Khenchen Palden Sherab.
-In my professional life it was first Dr. John Upledger, founder of CranioSacral Therapy, who I had the honor to train under.
+In my professional life, it was first Dr. John Upledger, founder of CranioSacral Therapy, who I had the honor to train under.
 Now Dr. Wentz.

 My question might be Why Me?
 What greatness does the universe expect of me, that it has given me so many visionaries to direct my path?
-Once in a lifetime would be a phenominal gift.
+Once in a lifetime would be a wonderful gift.
+Instead, I’ve been gifted with extraordinary mentors a dozen times.

 What greatness do I expect of myself to be given these blessings?